 EDU 516.
 Preparation and Use of Instructional Materials.
 3 hours.
+Offered on sufficient demand.

 This course will cover how to produce and use teacher-made materials to enrich and extend the school curriculum.
 Emphasis will be on developing alternatives to traditional materials.